arun-lal/ocr-system/README.md

 ## About OCR Wonder

 OCR Wonder is a user-friendly OCR (Optical Character Recognition) application built on the Streamlit platform.
 It empowers you to effortlessly extract text from a variety of sources, including images and PDF documents.
-Whether you're a student, researcher, or professional, OCR Wonder streamlines the conversion of printed or handwritten text into digital content.

 **Key highlights:**

-- **Simplicity**: A clean and intuitive user interface makes OCR conversion accessible to everyone.
+- **Simplicity**: A clean and intuitive user interface makes OCR conversion
-- **Speed**: Get results in seconds, even from complex documents.
 - **Accuracy**: Leverage state-of-the-art OCR models for highly accurate text extraction.
 - **Flexibility**: Extract text from both images and multi-page PDFs.
 - **Customization**: Tailor the OCR model and configurations to suit your specific needs.